havardhvestbo/GreenHouseApp/README.md

 # Methodology

 The project was done in intervals, whenever we had periods of free time.
-Because of other exams and deadlines, we didn't work in a organized week to week basic.
+Because of other exams and deadlines, we didn't work on a organized week to week basic.
+Most of the coding were done by two people, while the other two people did most of the documentation.
+Much of the coding was a group effort, which according to the commits is credited to one person at a time, while it actually was done by multiple people in most instances.
 The project didn't require any user tests or expirements, because the sensors are entirely simulated.
 To be able to understand the results of the project, a basic understanding of java programming is sufficient.